History of Mark Kelly in Timeline

 July 2006: Piloted STS-121 Discovery

-In July 2006, Mark Kelly piloted STS-121 Discovery, the second "Return to Flight" mission after the loss of Columbia in February 2003.
-It became the first shuttle mission to launch on the Fourth of July due to weather delays.
+In July 2006, Mark Kelly piloted STS-121 Discovery, which was the second "Return to Flight" mission after the loss of Columbia in February 2003.
+STS-121 became the first shuttle mission to launch on the Fourth of July.

 2006: Piloted STS-121

-On November 10, 2007, Mark Kelly married U.S. Representative Gabby Giffords in Tucson, in a ceremony presided over by Rabbi Stephanie Aaron.
+On November 10, 2007, Mark Kelly married U.S. Representative Gabby Giffords in Tucson, Arizona.
+The ceremony was attended by his STS-124 shuttle crew and former Secretary of Labor Robert Reich.

 2008: Commanded STS-124